onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 among ONAP components and explore a common model to improve the interoperability of ONAP.

-ONAP supports various models detailed in :ref:`Modeling Documentation<onap-modeling-modelspec:master_index>`.
+ONAP supports various models detailed in the Modeling documentation.

 The modeling project includes the ETSI catalog component, which provides the parser functionalities, as well as additional package management